Choi-Seunghwan/choish-blog/README.md

 #### automatically generated django superuser
-this is the first automatically generated Django SuperUser. you can access the admin page with this auto-generated superuser.
+this is first automatically generated Django SuperUser. you can access admin page with this auto-generated superuser.
-Change the password after connecting.
+Change password after connecting.
 ```
 DJANGO_INITSUPERUSER=user
 DJANGO_INITSUPERUSERPW=1234